arkajitb/view_geojson/README.md

 Use the access token to access all the api routes mentioned below.

+You can run `http://0.0.0.0:8000/api/token` as a POST method in postman and pass username and password in the body to get the same result.

 #### Upload all the features from municipalities_nl.geojson
 `curl -X POST -H "Accept: application/json" -H "Authorization: Bearer {Access_token}" http://0.0.0.0:8000/api/locations/upload_data/`